prasannadas03-gif/Data-analytics-portfolio/README.md

 📌 Overview

-This Power BI dashboard was created to visualize company sales performance interactively, combining multiple data sources and enabling drill-down insights.
+ My Power BI Dashboard Project a collection of Power BI Dashboards created to analyze, visualize, and present real-world business data in an interactive and insightful manner.
+Each dashboard focuses on solving specific business problems — from tracking sales performance to analyzing customer behavior and operational trends.

+The goal of this project is to demonstrate data-driven decision-making using Power BI by transforming raw data into meaningful insights through clean visuals, DAX measures, and interactive reports.

 🚀 Features